The University of Alaska Southeast Juneau campus holds its 43rd annual commencement ceremony on Sunday, May 4.

 The commencement ceremony is immediately followed by a catered reception in the Mourant Cafeteria on the Auke Lake campus.
 Shuttle service will be available from the main campus parking area to the REC center.
 The event is simulcast on UATV Cable Channel 11 and live streamed at http://uatv.alaska.edu.

 Outstanding Graduates: Outstanding Graduates are selected by faculty from the Schools of Arts and Sciences, Management, Career Education and Education.
-To meet these graduates and learn about their UAS experiences, please see the website.

 Press Release Contact